-First, thanks to #NetGalley for a free audio version of this book in exchange for an honest review.
+I received a free copy of the audio version of this book from #Netgalley in exchange for a fair review.